quicwg/base-drafts/draft-ietf-quic-transport.md

 The payload of the Server Stateless Retry packet contains a single STREAM frame on stream 0 with offset 0 containing the server's cryptographic stateless retry material.
 It MUST NOT contain any other frames.
-Any future stream frames from the server will also start at stream offset 0.
+Any future STREAM frames from the server will also start at stream offset 0.